Smartling/SmartlingHelp/_sections/gdn/gdn-integration.md

 #### Well-formed HTML is important

 Smartling needs to parse your content just like a browser.
-However, Smartling necessarily parses HTML in a less forgiving way than most browsers.
-Refer to our [GDN Coding Requirements](){: .cc-active}.
+However, Smartling necessarily parses HTML in a less forgiving way than most browsers, so it's important that your HTML is compliant with [HTML5 standards](https://www.w3.org/TR/html5/).

 #### Remember that the GDN is a proxy service!